 This is an often overlooked component in establishing your starting point.
 Just as your body may see physical changes - you may very well experience changes in your mental state.
 The more we learn about our diet and how it impacts our gut microbiome, we’re also finding new ways our gut microbes interact with the rest of our body.

 If you’re new here, you might not realize how much science has uncovered about the Gut-Brain connection.
 The microbes that thrive inside our gut have a lot to say about how we feel, the foods we crave, and the health of our brain.
 Determining trends in how you regularly feel might work as a new way to touch base with your gut and neurological health.

-Pro Tip: If you’re unsure what type of signals might be contributing to your mental state, check out our blog article on the Gut-Brain Axis and learn more about how gut health impacts mental disorders like anxiety, depression, and others.
+If you’re unsure what type of signals might be contributing to your mental state, check out our article on the Gut-Brain Axis and learn more about how gut health impacts mental disorders like anxiety, depression, and others.

 Things you want to note could include:

-How often do you feel low, or depressed?
+How often do you feel low, or anxious?

 When was the last time you had a good day?